Fuel Burns 25 Cents of Every Airline Dollar

 Technology Advances

-Aircraft and engine technology continues improving efficiency:
+Aircraft and engine technology keeps pushing efficiency forward:

 Engine Technology